phnxdrgn536/FLSun-v400/README.md

 Repository of helpful files for V400 printer
 <br />

-If you like my work, don't hesitate to support me by paying me a 🍺 or a ☕.
+If you like my work, don't hesitate to support me by buying me a 🍺 or a ☕.
 Thank you 🙂

 Anyone who would like to help contribute to this GitHub whether it be with writing instructions and webdesign, to submitting their own profiles and varients, please start a discussion and request access.